-The following JSOM schema depicts the exact fields defined in CXL.
+The following JSON schema depicts the exact fields defined in CXL.
 Each of them has a 1-to-1 mapping to the corresponding FIPA ACL message parameter.
-The CXL schema has not been changed compared to what defined in the previous deliverable D2.3.
+The CXL schema has been changed a bit compared to the one defined in the previous deliverable D2.3 by adding a "message-id" field to keep track of the single message inside a conversation.
 It is, however, listed here for clarification purposes.